japila-books/spark-sql-internals/docs/configuration-properties.md

 NOTE: When this conf is not set, the value of `spark.redaction.string.regex` is used instead.

 Use [SQLConf.stringRedactionPattern](SQLConf.md#stringRedactionPattern) method to access the current value.

-## <span id="spark.sql.retainGroupColumns"> spark.sql.retainGroupColumns

-Controls whether to retain columns used for aggregation or not (in [RelationalGroupedDataset](RelationalGroupedDataset.md) operators).

-Default: `true`

-Use [SQLConf.dataFrameRetainGroupColumns](SQLConf.md#dataFrameRetainGroupColumns) method to access the current value.

 ## <span id="spark.sql.runSQLOnFiles"> spark.sql.runSQLOnFiles